Updated: December 2020

 If you want to find your next opportunity you have to make it known that you’re looking for one and the best way to do that is list and contact everyone you know.
 Did you know everyone you know also knows another 150-200 people?
 Tapping into that many connections could definitely end your job search today.

-2. Value the Work You Do as a Mom & Identify Your Greatest Professional Strengths
+4. Value the Work You Do as a Mom & Identify Your Greatest Professional Strengths

-Furthermore to be a successful parent I’m convinced you have to give all of yourself even if that means missing lunch breaks (by the way that’s definitely illegal at a “real” job).
+Furthermore to be a successful parent I’m convinced you have to give all of yourself even if that means missing lunch breaks.
 Valuing all that you do is so important if you want to have the confidence to get back out there and effectively articulate what you’ve been doing since out of the workforce.
 No employer will want to hire someone who holds their head down as if they are ashamed when explaining they have been a stay at home mom.
 That attitude can surely tarnish your ability to give your best at work.
-Be proud and confident because not only does the work you do matter, you have little people looking up to you too.
+Be proud and confident because not only does the work you do matter, you have little people looking up to you as well.

 Ok you may have been out of the loop a while but there is always hope.
 Take a job readiness refresher course by visiting your alumni career placement office.
 Google articles like this one on how to prepare for your job search or invest in yourself by hiring a career coach.
 You can even call up some close friends and ask them how to go about your search.
 You don’t have to do this alone and there is hope even if being a stay at home mom is all you know.